-Recently he has won the Southern Buoy Studios Portrait Prize (2021), been returning finalists in the Invitation Art Prize (2021, 2019), Incinerator Art Award (2021, 2020) and other sundry prizes while exhibiting in solo and group shows in Perth, Sydney and Beijing.
-He has participated in the Red Gate Residency (Beijing, 2018), in which contemporary artist, He Yunchang (何云昌) mentored him.
-Mah is a recipient of various grants and has works commissioned by Diversity Arts Australia (NSW) and Screenwest (WA).
-Mah has a work in Judith Neilson’s private collection and is formerly represented by Simon Chan (Art Atrium, NSW).
-Currently, he is self-presented and works in Boorloo (Perth), Western Australia.
+Recently he has won the E.SUN Bank Special Selection prize (2022, Taiwan), won the Southern Buoy Studios Portrait Prize (2021), been returning finalists in other art prizes while exhibiting in solo and group shows in Perth, Sydney and Beijing.
+He will be exhibiting at Edith Cowan University and Fremantle Arts Centre, and taking up residency with the latter in 2023.
+His previous residencies include the Red Gate Residency (Beijing, 2018), in which contemporary artist, He Yunchang (何云昌) mentored him.
+Mah is a recipient of various grants and work for commissions.
+Mah has a work in Judith Neilson’s private collection.
+He is currently self-represented.